junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Surprised to see us?"
 Elkins' voice sounds harsh and edgy, nothing like what he sounded like when he spoke with them in the past.
 "We kill everyone close to Samuel Colt, just so you know."

 "Huh, usually the other way around," Dean amuses.
-"So this is how it's like to have someone more famous than us around."
+"So this is how it's like to hanging around with a big name."

 "You are some big name, boy?"
 The demon in Elkins smirks.

 "That's the goal."
 Dean answers absent-mindedly, while tightens the grip on the pistol, silently counting the number of bullets he has left. *A bit low on ammo already,* he shifts the grip slightly, thinking, *he has to figure a way out fast*.

-The exit door are two tables' distance away, with the three lady demons in between, but the side window is only one table away, with buckets of alcohols within range.
+The exit door is two tables' distance away, with the three lady demons in between, but the side window is only one table away, with buckets of alcohols within range.
 He calculates his route.

 The demons circle closer.
-Their footsteps heavy, dresses of the ladies rustled relentlessly.
+Their footsteps heavy, dresses of the ladies rustle relentlessly.

 Dean risks another look from the edge of his hideout.
-All of them has a gun in their hands.
+All of them have a gun in their hands.
 Since when do demons kill human with guns?
 Western cowboy demons?
 He teases the thought, finding it not as unpleasant as he thought.

 The demon possessing the bartender lets out a raspy laughter.
 "You will die, Clint Eastwood."

 "Huh, it's actually nice hearing people say that, you know.
-Leaving the name behind is sorta the point."
+Sorta the point, could be a line for the movies."
 Dean estimates the timing and the distance, swinging a stool at the foot of the closest demon girl, diving side way.
 Darla, the saloon girl cornered him the first day, yells angrily, eyes turning black, swooping for him.

 "Sorry about that."
 Dean says, a bit apologetically.
 Then dives for the bucket stack, kicking them loose.

-A bucket rolls toward the center of the saloon, alcohol leaking from a crack, leaving a wet trail as it goes.
+A bucket rolls into the center of the saloon, alcohol leaking from a crack, leaving a wet trail as it goes.
 The second one follows, making the trail a pool, soaking the next one inside out.

 Dean leaps out of the place through the window right before the demons shoot the spot he was in.
 Bullets and sparks catch the alcohol, the whole place turns into a big pile of flame and smoke in seconds.
 Demons hiss furiously inside.

-The second floor crashes down in the flame.
+The second floor crumbles down in the flame.
 Dean only then realizes he forgets to check if there is any human up there, but it's too late already.

 He unleashes the horse by the stable, galloping out of the town, heading west without looking back.

 <br>

-He doesn't slow down until the burning hut is completely out of view.
+He doesn't slow down until the burning hut is completely out of the view.
 The sun is setting ahead of him on the horizon.
 He eases the rein, letting the horse stroll.

 Dean glances back at the wild plain territory behind him, barely anything to see.
-Barren and wild, no sign of civilization.
+Barren and wild, cactus and weed growing from sand, no sign of civilization.

 "No coming back to Sunrise, Wyoming now."
 He sighs, patting the duffel bag and roll of blanket wrapped tightly on the back of the horse, the same way he'd check the Impala's trunk has everything he needs for the road.

 Dean removes the Sheriff's pin from his shirt.
 "Didn't expect the first gig end up like that, goddamn demons always ruin the day."

-He strokes the neck of the horse gently, speaking to her as much as to himself, "What do you think, it's a loud enough distress call to Cas or not?"
+He strokes the neck of the horse gently, speaking to her as much as to himself, "What do you think, that's a loud enough distress call to Cas or not?"

 He looks up at the sky.
 The night is falling slowly, the color transitions from dark blue to deep purple.
 Some stars that are incredibly bright already start shining and blinking above these lands.
 Light pollution isn't a thing yet.